Meet Dr. Howard Dobson

 Dr. Dobson is an independent imaging research consultant with a contract as Senior Director, Scientific and Medical Services, with Invicro, a global imaging contract research organization, and contracts with other research companies.

-Dr. Dobson serves as a Co-Chair of the SAP.
+Dr. Dobson serves as a Co-Chair of the Scientific Advisory Panel.

 Veterinary Diagnostic Imaging, Translational Imaging, Interventional Radiology

 - Diploma, Large Animal Surgery (Ontario Veterinary College, University of Guelph, 1980)

 - Cert.
 EO (Royal College of Veterinary Surgeons, 1985)